How it's made: I'm A Celebrity

 When they get to camp, the water is stored in the brown tank.
 After being boiled, it goes in the green tanks.

 The Bush Telegraph has a second door at the back.
 Producers can use this to deliver supplies, instructions and to empty the bin without having to walk along the main path.
+This also provides access to the dinner delivery system, known as the 'flying fox'.

 There is no changing area, but the camp is provided with some 'modesty smocks' - basically a big grey towel that you hold over yourself - which is used instead.